Garden & Pool

 Costs of Converting to a Saltwater Pool

-On average, the cost of converting a swimming pool can range from $1,500 to $2,500.
-This cost includes the installation of a salt system, a chlorinator controller, and a chlorinator cell.
+On average, the cost of converting a swimming pool can range from $1,500 to $3,500.
+This cost includes the installation of a salt system, a chlorinator controller, a chlorinator cell and the first batch of salt.

 Converting a chlorine pool to a saltwater pool can be expensive.
 The cost can vary depending on the size of the pool, the type of equipment needed, and the amount of work required.
 Additionally, the pool equipment may need to be upgraded to accommodate the new system.